 Ashwagandha is an ancient medicinal herb that is classified as an adaptogen.
 This means it can help the body effectively manage stress and has been around for over 3,000 years.
 In addition to its stress-fighting powers, ashwagandha is used for anxiety, to help fight depression, boost fertility and testosterone levels in men, and certain studies even suggest ashwagandha may help boost brainpower.

-We will begin this article by discussing common ashwagandha dosage amounts for anxiety, testosterone, and sleep and then conclude by discussing the 11 amazing benefits of ashwagandha.
+We will begin this article by discussing the ashwagandha dosage for anxiety, testosterone, sleep, and bodybuilding and then conclude by discussing the 11 powerful benefits of this ancient herb.

 Ashwagandha contains many compounds that help balance the body's physiology.
 The most researched phytochemicals in ashwagandha are its alkaloids and lactones which are thought to function as hormonal precursors.
 Ashwagandha is seen as adaptogenic, meaning it can help the body manage stress and will increase in effect when activity is low but will block excess stimulation when activity is too high.
 This makes ashwagandha an excellent option for those who struggle with anxiety and the wild hormonal variations that are so frequent with it.